Speak to a local memory care advisor 24/7: (888) 595-9951

 While memory care in Andover is a higher-cost senior living option, it reflects the specialized services necessary for individuals with cognitive impairments.
 It remains competitive within the broader Kansas market and provides a valuable resource for families seeking tailored care solutions.

-Victoria Falls Assisted Living specializes in providing Alzheimer’s care in Butler county, Kansas.
-It can accommodate a maximum of 96 dementia residents.
-Victoria Falls Assisted Living provides luxury amenities that include transportation to medical appointments, weight gain and loss management and high ratio of caregivers to residents to any older adults with dementia who reside in Andover, KS and nearby areas.
-Victoria Falls Assisted Living is situated at 408 E Central, Po Box 906, 67002 zip code and may allow Medicaid and Medicare to cover some fees associated with its care.
+Victoria Falls Assisted Living excels at providing memory care services in Butler county, Kansas.
+It can accommodate no more than 96 dementia residents.
+Victoria Falls Assisted Living offers luxury amenities that include scheduled escort services, dressing and grooming assistance and special dementia and Alzheimer’s programs to increase feelings of comfort to any seniors with dementia who reside in Andover, KS and nearby areas.
+Victoria Falls Assisted Living is located at 408 E Central, Po Box 906, 67002 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.

-Andover Court Assisted Living provides memory care in Andover, Kansas.
-It can provide accommodations to no more than 56 seniors at a time.
-It offers amenities such as controlled access community, a homey design that facilitates friendships and activities and programs that lower anxiety and is located at 721 W. 21st Street, in 67002 zip code area inside Butler county.
-Andover Court Assisted Living is officially licensed in Kansas to offer memory care and assisted living, with license # N008010.
+Andover Court Assisted Living specializes in Alzheimer’s care in Andover, Kansas.
+It can provide accommodations to no more than 56 Butler county residents at a time.
+It includes amenities such as individualized programs and care, daily living help and activities tailored to dementia and is situated at 721 W. 21st Street, in 67002 zip code area inside Butler county.
+Andover Court Assisted Living is officially licensed in Kansas to provide memory care and assisted living, with license number N008010.

 Medicare provides limited coverage for memory care services, and understanding its scope is crucial for families in Andover, Kansas.
 Medicare Part A (hospital insurance) and Part B (medical insurance) primarily focus on medical treatment rather than long-term care services, which include memory care.
 While Medicare may cover short-term stays in skilled nursing facilities after a hospital stay or specific medical treatments like therapy or mental health evaluations, it does not pay for long-term residential care in Andover memory care facilities.